-CANTADERAS is the name of a women’s ensemble with a solid musical education in the field of medieval music, allowing the combination of musical repertoires from the 13th century (like Cantigas de St. María de Amigo, pieces from Notre Dame or from the trovadour’s repertoire) with other repertoires coming from oral traditional music, exclusively performed by women.
+CANTADERAS is the name of a women’s ensemble with a solid musical education in the field of early music, allowing the combination of musical repertoires from the 13th to the 16th centuries (Gregorian chant, Cantigas de St. María, Notre Dame School, early and renaissance polyphonies, …) with other repertoires coming from oral traditional music, mostly performed by women.

 Anne Marie Lablaude, Ana Arnaz, June Telletxea and Paloma Gutiérrez del Arroyo approach this women’s repertoire, relying on the experience as early music singers.

 Cantaderas bring to life some of the remains of the close relationship between humans and the atmospheric elements with two different repertoires, connecting medieval Gregorian chant and the traditional Spanish music from the beginning of the 20th century.
 The stars and the cardinal points, winds and clouds will be revealed throughout this program, in the religious texts as well as secular, coming from the most ancient written tradition (Responsorys, Antiphons and Tracts) as well as from the most perennial oral tradition (songs greeting the dawn, rogations songs asking for the rain, serenades, wedding songs).
 Read more…